nnpucrs/emocempr/README.md

 ![](https://i.imgur.com/GQHBnN7.png)

 After that, you can start using the package functions, usually, all data exported from qualtrics needs to be cleaned so it can be analyzed.
-The package provides functions which perform this in basically all EMOCEMP forms, so for eg:
+The package provides functions which perform this in basically all EMOCEMP forms, so for eg, given a Visit 1 form:

 ```
-v1 <- clean_v1(file.csv)
+v1 <- clean_v1("file.csv")
 ```
 This read the csv file downloaded from qualtrics, clean it and store the results in a R object: ```v1```.
 You can perform analysis directly in R using this object or write a csv file from the cleaned data in order to analyze other packages such as GraphPad, SPSS, Excel...